What is the average babysitting rate in New Zealand? 2023 edition

 - What is the average babysitting rate worldwide?

-This shows an increase of 43 cents from the average babysitting cost per hour in 2020, ($17.56/hour).
-Part of this increase is likely related to the increasing minimum wage (going into effect on April 1, 2021).
+This is an increase of more than a dollar compared to last year, 2022.
+Part of this increase is likely related to the increasing minimum wage (which often goes into effect in April, annually).

 However, the babysitting rate varies based on where you are in New Zealand.
 So, we’ve taken a look at babysitters in different cities around the country!
-Babysitting prices in Queenstown were the highest, here parents could expect to pay in the range of $19.00.
-On the other hand, Palmerston North and Invercargill had the lowest average babysitting costs, with the average rate that babysitters earned per hour was around $17.40.
-Overall, between the most and least expensive average babysitting rate there is a difference upwards of $1.60.
+Babysitting prices in Queenstown were the highest, here parents could expect to pay in the range of $23.82.
+On the other hand, Dunedin and Invercargill had the lower average babysitting costs, with the average rate that babysitters earned per hour was around $20.72-$20.77.

 Babysitting costs in the most populous cities in New Zealand